Daniel Boone National Forest: Recreation

 The Daniel Boone National Forest provides a range of recreational activities, including approximately 100 developed recreation areas and 600 mile of trails, that see more than a million visitors per year.
 Across the forest, developed recreation sites have a combined capacity to accommodate 15,830 visitors at-a-time, in addition to the capacity of dispersed recreational activities such as hiking, mountain biking, rock climbing, boating and horse riding.

 Within the forest's boundaries lie three state managed parks, Buckhorn Lake, Cumberland Falls, and Natural Bridge.
 There is one designated National Recreation Area, the Big South Fork, located in the southwest corner of the forest, and one National Recreation Trail, the Sheltowee Trace, which stretches almost 290 mi from northern Kentucky to Pickett CCC Memorial State Park near Jamestown, Tennessee.
 There are two designated wilderness areas, Beaver Creek, consisting of 4877 acre set aside in 1975, and Clifty Wilderness, consisting of 12646 acre near the Red River Gorge.
 The Red River Gorge itself is a designated National Natural Landmark, along with the Rock Creek Natural Research Area.

 Hunting is also popular as a recreational activity.
-One location, the Pioneer Weapons Wildlife Management Area, representing 7610 acre near Cave Run Lake, was created as a partnership between Kentucky Department of Fish and Wildlife Resources and the US Forest Service, and is an area where hunters are permitted to use only comparatively primitive weapons, such muzzleloaders, bow and arrow, or crossbows.
+The Pioneer Weapons Wildlife Management Area, representing 7610 acre near Cave Run Lake, was created as a partnership between Kentucky Department of Fish and Wildlife Resources and the US Forest Service, and is an area where hunters are permitted to use only comparatively primitive weapons, such muzzleloaders, bow and arrow, or crossbows.